sulcantonin/BPM_IPAC22/README.md

 Interpretation of data from beam position monitors is a crucial part of the reliable operation of European XFEL.
 The interpretation of beam positions is often handled by a physical model, which can be prone to modeling errors or can lead to the high complexity of the computational model.
 In this paper, we show two data-driven approaches that provide insights into the operation of the SASE beamlines at European XFEL.
 We handle the analysis as a data-driven problem, separate it from physical peculiarities and experiment with available data based only on our empirical evidence and the data.

+Note: To provent collapse of the hypersphere center in paper we used early stopping

 # Paper
 - [paper](https://ipac2022.vrws.de/papers/mopopt069.pdf)
 - [poster](https://github.com/sulcantonin/BPM_IPAC22/blob/main/MOPOPT069_poster.pdf)